mikhaillazko/widget-rest-service/README.md

 _Error Statuses_: 400, 404

-It's result of my express course Java and Spring.
-Feel free create issues)
+It's the result of my express course Java and Spring.
+Feel free to create issues)